 Faculty Support Contact Information

-Devon Kinka Ruiz, Senior Human Resources Analyst
+Devon Kinka Ruiz, Manager of Human Resources Academic Personnel

 Candice Hansen, Human Resources Technician II